 - It boasts of 45000+ alumni network which provides infinite opportunities to grow and strengthen your professional network

 - There is a focus on overall development of the students by encouraging them to involve in various extra-curricular activities as well.

 How was the IBSAT 2020 exam and result?

-The IBSAT 2018 exam was conducted on 22nd and 23rd December 2018.
+The IBSAT 2020 exam will be conducted on 26th and 27th December 2020.
 The exam pattern and questions were as expected.
 They were quick to crack and easy to solve.
-The IBSAT 2018 exam result was announced on 27th December 2018.
-The IBSAT 2018 cutoff is expected to remain on similar lines as the previous years.
+The IBSAT 2020 exam result will be announced in January 2020.
+The IBSAT 2020 cutoff is expected to remain on similar lines as the previous years.

 |IBSAT 2021 Exam Pattern||IBSAT 2021 Eligibility|

 |IBSAT 2021Application Form||IBSAT 2021 Registration|